Wall Street Analyst Upgrade Dominion Energy Inc [D]. What else is Wall St. saying

 Barclays have made an estimate for Dominion Energy Inc shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on November 06, 2023.

-Dominion Energy Inc [D] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.93.
-With this latest performance, D shares gained by 3.77% in over the last four-week period, additionally sinking by -8.78% over the last 6 months – not to mention a drop of -21.02% in the past year of trading.
+Dominion Energy Inc [D] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.47.
+With this latest performance, D shares gained by 2.20% in over the last four-week period, additionally sinking by -7.14% over the last 6 months – not to mention a drop of -21.97% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Dominion Energy Inc [D] shares currently have an operating margin of +23.79 and a Gross Margin at +52.36.
 Dominion Energy Inc’s Net Margin is presently recorded at +5.74.